Air Conditioner Replacement in Jeannette, PA

 • Improved indoor air quality when paired with upgraded filtration or UV options.

-• Potential property value benefit and greater resale appeal.
+• Potential increase in property value and resale appeal.

-• Schedule annual maintenance to keep efficiency and performance optimal.
+• Schedule annual maintenance to maintain efficiency and performance.

-• Replace filters regularly and keep outdoor unit clear of debris.
+• Replace filters regularly and keep outdoor units free of debris.

-• Seal and insulate ducts to reduce losses common in older Jeannette homes.
+• Seal and insulate ducts to reduce energy losses common in older Jeannette homes.

 • Consider a programmable or smart thermostat for optimized schedules and reduced run time.